-Mario and Sonic both experienced the peaks of their careers at the same time, and as a result they were seen as fierce rivals and are often used to represent each company in the battle between the Sega Mega Drive and the SNES.
+Mario and Sonic both experienced the peaks of their careers at the same time, and as a result they were seen as fierce rivals and are often used to represent each company in the battle between the Sega Mega Drive and the Super Nintendo Entertainment System.
 Mario is often seen as the opposite of Sonic, despite both sharing similarities in their playing styles.

-After SEGA gave up on creating consoles, Yuji Naka and Shigeru Miyamoto have both expressed an interest in creating games together, including the possibility of a game with both Sonic and Mario in it.
-The two earliest Mario and Sonic games were Mario & Sonic at the Olympic Games, which was published by Nintendo in Japan and Sega elsewhere to tie in with the Beijing Olympics of that summer.
-The other is Super Smash Bros Brawl.
+After Sega gave up on creating consoles, Yuji Naka and Shigeru Miyamoto have both expressed an interest in creating games together, including the possibility of a game with both Sonic and Mario in it.
+The two earliest games featuring both characters were Mario & Sonic at the Olympic Games, which was published by Nintendo in Japan and Sega elsewhere to tie in with the 2008 Beijing Olympics of that summer, and Super Smash Bros Brawl.
 The success of the former spawned the Mario & Sonic spin-off series, as the first game was followed by Mario & Sonic at the Olympic Winter Games in 2009, Mario & Sonic at the London 2012 Olympic Games in 2011, Mario & Sonic at the Sochi 2014 Olympic Winter Games in 2013, Mario & Sonic at the Rio 2016 Olympic Games in 2016, and Mario & Sonic at the Olympic Games Tokyo 2020 in 2019.
 Sonic would also return as a guest character in subsequent Super Smash Bros. titles alongside Mario.